uolficina/rag_pdf_chat/README.md

 # Choose 1) Load PDF -> /path/to/document.pdf
 # Choose 2) Chat with the PDF -> "What are the main conclusions?"
 ```

+## Saved indexes
+- On the first load of a PDF, its embeddings/metadata are cached in `index/<sha>.faiss` and `index/<sha>.meta.json`; a `manifest.json` tracks the list.
+- Option 5 in the menu lists cached files by name and docid prefix so you can reopen them instantly.
+- Moving/renaming the PDF is fine; the cache key is the file content hash.
+Delete files in `index/` to force a rebuild.

 ## How it works
 - Chunking: `split_chunks` makes 2,000-character windows with 400 overlap and records the source page.